Here’s what’s happening in York, Chester and Lancaster SC counties.

 Hunger relief

-▪ Faith Presbyterian Church of Indian Land is sponsoring Second Harvest Mobile Food Pantry, 9 a.m.
-Friday at 7520 Charlotte Highway, Indian Land.
-Registration at 8:30 a.m.
-A second site will open, 9 a.m.
+▪ Second Harvest Mobile Food Pantry, 9 a.m.
 Jun.
 27 at Freedom Temple, 215 E. Main St. Rock HIll.Food is distributed on a first come basis until it is gone.
 Participants must meet USDA eligibility income guidelines.
 Details: 803-3299670

 Auditions